-The news comes amid talk of a brewing war between Twitter, which owns Vine, and Facebook’s Instagram, which just launched a short video service of its own.
+The news comes amid talk of a brewing war in the between Twitter, which owns Vine, and Facebook’s Instagram, which just launched a short video service of its own.

-Since launching in January, Vine videos have found a niche with consumers who enjoy sharing videos with their friends, but they’ve also found a place at arts forums like the Tribeca Film Festival (see the Bambi clip below), and have attracted copyright controversy.
+Since launching in January, Vine videos have found a niche with consumers who enjoy sharing videos with their friends and have also found a place at arts forums like the Tribeca Film Festival (see the Bambi clip below), and attracted copyright controversy.

 Despite the hype, not everyone is enamored with the idea of sharing short video on social media.
 My colleague, Mathew Ingram, for instance, likes Instagram but says he will never take up the video service — in part because it’s difficult to browse on the go.